tomknig/view-matchers/README.md

 #### match_form

-You can match a table in a rendered view within a spec with `match_form`.
+* You can match a table in a rendered view within a spec with `match_form`.
+* Matches are partial.
+The actually rendered form can - but does not have to - be a superset of the expected form to evaluate the expectation to true.
-`match_form` takes a `Proc` as argument.
+* `match_form` takes a `Proc` as argument.
 Methodnames within the `Proc` are interpreted as HTML-Tag matchers.
 The first parameter of these methods matches the `name` attribute, which can be followed by arbitrary attribute names and values.
 The last parameter is an optional block, that can be provided to match nested tags.

 ```ruby
 # spec/views/sign_up_spec.rb